Charlie5DH/DC-GANs/README.md

 conda activate DCGANS or conda activate ./env pip install -r requirements.txt
 ```
+If `pip install -r requirements` fails when installing torchvision install it mannually.

 If you add, remove, or need to update versions of some requirements, edit the `.in` files, then run